asplunds/tsdl/README.md

 ### Deploying documentation

 Merge into branch `preview` (for preview) or branch `docs` for live.
-The CI/CD workflows will automatically build the nextra documentation site and deploy it to Cloudflare.
+The CI/CD workflows will automatically build the Nextra documentation site and deploy it to Cloudflare.

 ## Credits